-The nameplate on the spool (the cap with the Nautilus Reels logo/shell on it) needs to be turned counter clockwise.
-This name plate is a screw cap that stays on the spool.
+The spool release cap (the cap with the Nautilus Reels logo/shell on it) needs to be turned counter clockwise.
+This screw cap stays on the spool.
 Once you feel it is completely loose, pull off the spool.

 CCF-X2 Reels are made to perform in all conditions.
 After use in salt wash off your reel in the sink or with a garden hose.
 Do not use too much pressure as this only drives salt deeper into the core of your backing.
 The right amount of pressure to wash your reel with is the same pressure you would wash your hands with.

 Take the spool off the reel and rinse the spool thoroughly.
 The frame (housing) just needs to be lightly wahed down and set to dry.
 Dry is the key term.
 Do not store your reel wet.
 Let the reel sit in a warm place for a week before packing it up.

 The 3 screws that hold the CCF-X2 hub in place should be lightly oiled after extended use in salt.